mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/index.md

 update strategy, which first deletes an old machine, then creates a new one.

 New clusters use the "delete first" strategy by default.
-Existing clusters are switched to the "delete first" strategy whenever their machines are updated.
+Existing clusters are switched to the "delete first" strategy whenever their machines are updated with `update controlplane` and `update nodepool`.

 ### Component updates